-Students will earn college credit from the University of Pittsburgh.
-This is the first semester physics class taught at Pitt.
-This is a rigorous course that will require at least five to seven hours of work each week outside of the classroom.
+Students will earn four college credits from the University of Pittsburgh at the completion of this course.
+This is the first semester physics class taught at Pitt, Physo174.
+This is a rigorous course that will require extensive work each week outside of the classroom.
 The topics will expand and add upon material in Physics I honors.
 Topics include kinematics, projectile motion, Newton's Laws of motion, rotational motion, uniform circular motion, work, energy, universal gravitation, waves, thermodynamics and simple harmonic motion.
-Students taking this course must enroll with the University of Pittsburgh for credit and pay \$245 (subject to change).
+Students taking this course must enroll with the University of Pittsburgh for credit and pay \$275 (subject to change).

-Note: This course is only available to juniors and seniors.
 Prerequisites: A 93% average in previous Honors Science classes must be achieved.
+Students must be simultaneously enrolled in calculus or have completed calculus.